Skip to main content

 It is the tangible result of your body’s sophisticated survival system operating in a world for which it was not designed.
 This system, your endocrine network, is a magnificent orchestra of chemical messengers, or hormones, that dictates everything from your energy levels and mood to your reproductive health and metabolic rate.
 At the center of its response to perceived threats is the adrenal gland, which produces the hormone cortisol.

 Cortisol is your primary stress hormone.
 Its release is part of a finely tuned cascade known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Think of this as your body’s internal emergency broadcast system.
-When a threat appears, the fires, releasing to sharpen your focus, mobilize energy by increasing blood sugar, and prepare you to fight or flee.
+When a threat appears, the HPA axis fires, releasing cortisol to sharpen your focus, mobilize energy by increasing blood sugar, and prepare you to fight or flee.

 This response is brilliantly adaptive for short-term, acute dangers.
 The system is designed to turn on, resolve the threat, and then turn off, allowing all your bodily functions to return to a state of balance, or homeostasis.